 Read the question statement thoroughly.

-Use annotation strategy.
+Use the annotation strategy.

 Understand the way to use the elimination method.